Road Traffic Accident Claims

 - Physiotherapy and rehabilitation

-If we feel that your road traffic accident claim has more than a 50% prospect of success we will be able to offer you a CFA.
+If your road traffic accident claim has more than a 50% prospect of success, then we will be able to offer you a Conditional Fee Agreement – also known as No Win, No Fee.

 If your claim is ultimately successful, most, if not all, of your legal costs will be recoverable from the Defendant insurers.